MicahElliott/mrswlf/README.md

         o
 ```

-Despite this potentially ruining the Wolf brand `:P` I do like the feel of
+I do like the feel of `wl` on bottom (and `vx` on top).
+I did some
-`wl` on bottom (and `vx` on top).
-I did some hand-calculating to conclude that
+hand-calculating to conclude that it is indeed better for travel distance to
-it is indeed better for travel distance to put `l` on the bottom (with `c` and
+put `l` on the bottom (with `c` and `d` so near and dear).
+And then `w` needs
-`d` so near and dear).
-And then `w` needs to be next to `l`.
-But I also like
+to be next to `l`.
+But I also like having `x` on the bottom for Emacs reasons
-having `x` on the bottom for Emacs reasons (though easy adjustment).
-And you
+(though easy adjustment).
+And you might want to keep `vx` on the bottom for
-might want to keep `vx` on the bottom for cut/paste purposes (though overrated
+cut/paste purposes (though overrated IMO).
+Maybe try both and decide for
-IMO).
-Maybe try both and decide for yourself.
-It's a bigger departure from
+yourself.
+It's a bigger departure from Colemak to have `vx` on top, and thus a
-Colemak to have `vx` on top, and thus a lot slower to learn, but it's what I'm
+lot slower to learn, but it's what I'm using now.
+Also, lots of folks believe
-using now.
-Also, lots of folks believe you shouldn't put high loads on
+you shouldn't put high loads on non-index bottoms, but I find it pretty
-non-index bottoms, but I find it pretty comfortable with an active thumb-`o`
+comfortable with an active thumb-`o` already down there (and a naturally
-already down there (and a naturally tight, curly hand).
+tight, curly hand).

 Another advantage of `wl` on bottom is that `rl` is an easy downward alt
 (ring-over-middle), whereas the opposite is clumsier (ring and pinky).

-### Version without thumb-`o`:
+### Mrs. YOU (version without thumb-`o`):

 ```
 w l f p b   j Y O U '